yeukb/TL-sandbox-vm/README.md

 # Prisma Cloud Compute Sandbox Analysis VM

 This is to create a VM to perform Prisma Cloud Compute Sandbox Analysis.
 The twistcli tool will be downloaded from the specified Prisma Cloud Compute Console and placed in /use/local/bin directory.
+Java will also be installed so that this VM can act as a slave to Jenkins.

 Reference: https://docs.paloaltonetworks.com/prisma/prisma-cloud/21-08/prisma-cloud-compute-edition-admin/runtime_defense/image_analysis_sandbox.html